Case COMP/M.3280 Air France-KLM

 (c) maintain an “open book” policy for the airports concerned during the entire period from between the notification to the Merged Entity of its intention to request slots under the Commitments to the end of the respective IATA scheduling period, including the final allocation of slots by the coordinator following the Slot Return Date.

-3. Key Dates for the Slot Release Procedure for IATA Summer 2020 Season
+3. Key Dates for the Slot Release Procedure for IATA Winter 2020/21 Season

-Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for IATA Summer 2020 Season on the following routes:
+Following an assessment of the Identified City Pairs under these Commitments, the Monitoring Trustee is inviting applications for slots for IATA Winter 2020/21 Season on the following routes:

 Long-Haul City Pairs